jpdjere/data-structures-algorithms/Section 6 - Data Structures: Arrays/Section 6 - Interview Questions.md

     if value > max_ending_here + value:
       begin = end = index + 1
     # Check a subcondition of extending the subarray: all of the cases
-    # when option 2 from above is taken end here, but we need to do
+    # when option 2 from above is chosen end here, but we need to do
     # another check, that's why the else if.
 And the check is:
     # Did I find a new global maximum?
 Notice that this happens on
     # indeces 5 and 6, but does not happen on index 4, although the